has9800/has9800/README.md

 # Hasan Ahmed

-I'm an AI/ML student doing a combined undergrad & grad program with interest in automation, robotics, interpretability, and reasoning.
+I'm an AI/ML student doing a combined undergrad & grad program with interest in automation, robotics, interpretability, reasoning, and agentic flows.

 <hr />